team142/jgrest/README.md

 ## Features

 ### Completed

-...

-### Next to be implemented

-### Planned

     - Insert a row
     - Delete a row
+    - Get all rows in a table

+### Next to be implemented

+    - Single condition
     - Update a row

+### Planned

+    - Multiple conditions
     - Get a row by a condition
-    - Get all rows in a table
     - Get rows from a table by a simple query.
     - Get rows from a table by a complex query.